-Did you know that finding a spider in your wedding dress is actually good luck?
+When the stakes are as high as "'til death do you part," you're better off knowing and avoiding the weird wedding superstitions that come with each unique ceremony.
+While it's smart to stay safe and abide by tradition, this list rounds up some of the silly wedding traditions out there.Did you know that finding a spider in your wedding dress is actually good luck?
 Or that when it comes to setting a date, Saturdays are the worst possible choice?
 Don't let these weird wedding traditions stress you out, Bridezilla.
 Instead, vote up the ones you think are flat out ridiculous and keep them in mind on your wedding day.

 Don't Let Friends Try on Your Engagement RingThe Engagement Ring Bible warns not to let anyone else try on your engagement ring.
 If you do let others try it on, there's a chance your wedding will never happen because "the person who tried it on will steal all the happiness and luck from the bride – as well as the heart of her husband."

 Borrow Your "Something Borrowed" Jewelry from Women in Happy MarriagesMake sure your "something borrowed" is lifted from a woman who has had a long and healthy marriage.
 As The Engagement Ring Bible discloses, if a bride borrows from someone in an unhappy marriage, "the negativity will transfer to her once she dons the jewels."